Sardines (Inside No. 9): Development and production

-Pemberton described the concept of "Sardines" as "a simple idea", and he was happy that the pair did not "have to worry about the consequences of it", due to the format of the series.
+Pemberton described the concept of "Sardines" as "a simple idea" and he was happy that they did not "have to worry about the consequences of it", due to the format of the series.
 The writers were inspired by a large wardrobe in their workspace.
 They had already written several other episodes for the series, and confinement was a recurring theme; the possibility of putting characters into a wardrobe gave them the opportunity to develop the theme to a more extreme level.
 The story was not initially about the game of sardines.
 Pemberton said that the writers "talked about various ideas of why [the characters] were in a wardrobe", but that the pair "were certainly not working out [their] Freudian psychobabble".
 A list of characters was written before the script, and the script included the introduction of a new character every three pages.

 "Sardines" was written so that a feeling of claustrophobia would develop as the story progressed; Pemberton said that "our first consideration was, 'Can we get 12 people in a wardrobe?'
 So when we did the script read-through, the designer bought a wardrobe off eBay and we checked whether we could all get in it and shut the door".
 Writers for Broadcast described seeing the assortment of actors "crammed inside an imposing wardrobe" during filming as "an arresting spectacle".
 The story is filmed from within a single bedroom, with much of it taking place inside the wardrobe.
 Filming presented a particular challenge, as the aim was to give the impression that the viewer was in the wardrobe with the characters, and not to "cheat" by giving the impression that the viewer was outside the wardrobe looking in.
 The episode was filmed with two wardrobes; one complete one, and one "faked" one.
 The complete prop was used to film the characters entering the wardrobe, while the other was in a different room for close-up shots from "within" the wardrobe.
-For the director David Kerr, the difficulty was sustaining the illusion that everything was happening in a single place, ideally without viewers even realising that there was a technical challenge involved.
+For the director David Kerr, the difficulty was sustaining the illusion that everything was happening in one place, ideally without viewers realising that there was a technical challenge involved.
 The episode was filmed mostly in sequence, meaning more actors arrived as the filming continued, reflecting the fact that more characters arrive as the episode progresses.
 Kerr aimed for a particularly "immersive" filming style on the episode, with extensive use of wide angle shots.
 He aimed to avoid "leading" the audience with regard to the more important characters by "not giving [them] coverage" earlier in the episode.